mprib/caliscope/README.md

 https://github.com/mprib/pyxy3d/assets/31831778/96413cf8-52d7-4054-ab13-a5f8daa4cbf9

 The above was created using Pyxy3D, a 7 year old t440p laptop, and 4 webcams (~$25 each).
 This includes camera calibration, recording of synchronized frames (720p @ 24 fps), landmark detection, and point triangulation.

-The Blender output process is currently a bit ad hoc.
-The plan is to evolve that workflow into a dedicated Blender add-on (also free and open source) that can process the output of pyxy3d and create rigged animations in blender.
-Thanks to Dorothy Overbey for being a test subject (and a wonderful wife).

 <div align="center"><img src = "https://github.com/mprib/pyxy3d/assets/31831778/2f235ecd-0f1d-4bb8-9935-2ed21517cd0e" width = "50%"></div>